ericwbailey/ericwbailey.website/source/published/dot-website.md

 Before this website was `.design` it was a `.com`.
 I’m not a company, and my relationship with design is weird.
 Updating it to be `.website` feels more accurate.

+[Cool URIs don’t change](https://www.w3.org/Provider/Style/URI), but I never claimed to be cool.
 The redirects I set up should work, but if you find a broken link please let me know.